RohinMahesh/kant_rag/README.md

 - Execution of RetrievalQA to serve response for a given question

 This is run as a Streamlit application, which can be found in applications/app.py.
 For reproducibility, the underlying FAISS index for RAG is made available under data/faiss_index.

+In order to promote Resonsible AI standards, Giskard is used to scan for the following:
+- Injection attacks
+- Hallucination and misinformation
+- Harmful content generation
+- Stereotypes
+- Information disclosure